 Magnetization is a fundamental notion for magnetic resonance.
 It is calculated using a set of equations termed the Bloch equations.
 For simplicity, we could mention that according to the Bloch equations, magnetization M will precess around a B field at the Larmor frequency ω = γ*B.

-A description of Magnetic Resonance Imaging is provided on this site.
+A detaild description of Magnetic Resonance Imaging is provided below and on the linked pages.
 We could distinguish two main phases.
 The first is the polarization phase which consists of the alignment of the spins and the growth of a net magnetization.
 The second is the detection phase which consists of the tipping (flipping) of the magnetization (by a magnetic field component) with the simultaneous absorption of energy, followed by the emission of a signal during relaxation.